MakeMeSenpai/Ant_World/README.md

     - removed radio buttons for better UI/UX for Cube
     - Home page is now accessible via any screen size/device completing the home page (for now)
     - completed this readme! along with reorganization of files

-- 0.5.2
-    - Generated transparent background videos using ffmpeg.
-    - Finished animations for Ants movements
-    - Ant Attack is completed (for now)
 ___
 ## More Info